bor1e/shone-halacha-prompt/README.md

 #### Summary Process
 1. Navigate to your preferred language version using the URL or language switcher
 2. Paste or type Hebrew halachic text in the input field (the halacha number will be automatically extracted)
+3. Choose your preferred summary level using the toggle (Advanced for detailed analysis or Concise for key points)
-3. If automatic extraction fails, a dialog will prompt you to enter the halacha number manually
+4. If automatic extraction fails, a dialog will prompt you to enter the halacha number manually
-4. Click the "Create Summary" button to generate the summary in your selected language
+5. Click the "Create Summary" button to generate the summary in your selected language
-5. View the beautifully formatted markdown output
+6. View the beautifully formatted markdown output
-6. Use the copy button to copy the result to clipboard
+7. Use the copy button to copy the result to clipboard

 ### Features